jtkrumlauf/Javadex/README.md

 ## Photos
 Photos can be found on my website: [https://justinkrumlauf.me/projects/javadex](https://justinkrumlauf.me/projects/javadex.html)

 *Note*: All photos and sprites used in Javadex are property of the creators.
-I do not own any.